salvarenga74/NoteTaker_HW11/README.md

 ## Usage

-To add a note, the user must enter both a title and a message for the note.
+To add a note, the user must enter both a title and a message for the note then click the save icon.
 The user will be able to see a list of all notes on the left hand column and will be able to close inspect upon selecting the note.
 The user will also be able to delete notes individually by clicking the trash can icon.

 The user will also be able to see the JSON script of all notes be using the /api/notes extension on the URL browser.